9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 **ExampleEA3.mq5** - An example showing the use of additional indicators (included in the Indicators/MedianRenko folder) in your EA.
 MedianRenko_RSI indicator is used in the example (RSI values are outputted to log).

-**2MA_Cross.mq5** - A fully functioning EA that places trades based on a 2 MA cross signal. fixed stop loss and take profit levels can be set as well as valid trading hours.
+**2MA_Cross.mq5** - A fully functioning EA that places trades based on a 2 MA cross signal.
+Fixed stop loss and take profit levels can be set as well as valid trading hours.

+**PriceMA_Cross.mq5** - A fully functional EA that places trades on price & MA cross signals.
+Both a fixed stop loss and take profit levels can be set as well as valid trading hours.

+**Renko_EA** - Robust EA for automated trading on renko charts.
+The EA uses the most commonly used renko trading signals.
+The settings enable very flexible entry & exit signals as well as an optional trailing stop.

 ## Installation